spsforks/QB64-Wiki/Arrays.md

 **QB64** has a REDIM [_PRESERVE](_PRESERVE) action which can be used in a REDIM statement in order to preserve the data information in the array.

-*Example 4:* REDIM without the _PRESERVE action erases the array contents
+REDIM without the _PRESERVE action erases the array contents

 ```vb